-Underwater welding is one of the most dangerous professions out there.
+Underwater welding (also known as hyperbaric welding) is one of the most dangerous professions out there.
 Divers face dangers not only during the welding process itself, but throughout the entire dive.
 This blog is going to examine some of those dangers, and how robotics and automation can be utilized to mitigate them and make the profession safer and more efficient.

 What makes underwater welding so dangerous?